-The Relay GSE Instructional School Leadership Pilot (SLP) offers a unique opportunity for high-potential teacher leaders to develop their instructional leadership skills and explore school leadership as a potential career path.
-Created in partnership with DOE Cluster IV and Teach For America (TFA) NY, Relay GSE’s program is a yearlong, job-embedded program aligned with the New York City citywide instructional expectations.
-The SLP experience will facilitate participants’ practice and continuous improvement of the skills and mindsets needed to be an effective instructional leader.
-The rigorous program will focus on feedback and coaching of teachers to deliver strong instruction that prepares students for college, career, and beyond.
-Participants in the pilot will earn six graduate course credits (pending program approval) that may be transferred into Relay GSE Master’s in Education Leadership (currently in design) or potentially other graduate school leadership programs.
+The Relay GSE Instructional School Leadership Program (ISLP) offers a unique opportunity for high-potential teacher leaders and aspiring leaders who seek a rigorous, practice-based path to develop their instructional and cultural leadership skills and explore school leadership as a potential career.
+Created in partnership with DOE Cluster IV and Teach For America (TFA) NY, Relay GSE’s two-year, job-embedded program is aligned with the New York City citywide instructional expectations and results in an eventual Master's in School Leadership and SBL program upon successful completion (pending NYSED approval).
+This rigorous program will emphasize practice and continuous improvement of the skills and mindsets needed to be an effective school leader.

 What is the focus of the program and why?

-- Focuses on strong instruction, specifically high academic and behavioral expectations, and reinforces and provides tools for the DOE’s prioritized competencies within the Danielson framework
+- Emphasizes strong instruction, specifically high academic and behavioral expectations, and reinforces with coaching tools for the DOE’s prioritized competencies within the Danielson framework

 - Job-embedded, practice-based focus on these skills enables change and the opportunity for a variety of adult leadership experiences, while improving individual practice